cyberphor/knowledge-base/cloud/azure/infrastructure/logical/resource-manager/rbac/README.md

 ![azure-rbac-entra-id.png](/cloud/azure/infrastructure/logical/resource-manager/rbac/azure-rbac-entra-id.png)

 **Classic Subscription Administrator Roles**
 Classic subscription administrator roles used only three roles to manage access at the subscription level.
+They will be replaced by Azure RBAC roles in 2024.
 * Account Administrator
 * Service Administrator
 * Co-Administrator